devtron-labs/devtron/docs/user-guide/global-configurations/cluster-and-environments.md

 * **Server URL**

 Provide the endpoint/URL of your kubernetes cluster.It is recommended to use a self-hosted URL instead of cloud hosted.
-Using a self-hosted URL will result in  following benefits i.e
+Self-hosted URL will provide the following benefits.

-**\(a\) Disaster Recovery -** Disaster recovery will be easy as it will not require the cluster to build from scratch.
+**\(a\) Disaster Recovery -** It is not possible to edit the server-url of a cluster.
+So if you're using an eks url it will be a tedious task to add a new cluster and migrate all the services one by one.
+While using a self-hosted url you can just point to the new cluster's server url in DNS manager and update the new cluster token and sync all the deployments.

-**\(b\) Easy cluster migrations -** Easy cluster migrations can be done on switching from one cloud-provider to another.
+**\(b\) Easy cluster migrations -** Cluster url is given in the name of the cloud provider used, so migrating your cluster from one provider to another will result in wasting of time and effort.
+On the other hand, if using a self-hosted url migrations will be easy as the url is of single hosted domain independent of the cloud provider.

 * **Bearer token**